Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company runs its applications on a large number of Amazon EC2 instances.
 A SysOps administrator must implement a solution to notify the operations team whenever an EC2 instance state changes.
 What is the MOST operationally efficient solution that meets these requirements?

 - [ ] Create a script that captures instance state changes and publishes a notification to an Amazon Simple Notification Service (Amazon SNS) topic.
 Use AWS Systems Manager Run Command to run the script on all EC2 instances.
 - [x] Create an Amazon EventBridge event rule that captures EC2 instance state changes.
-Set an Amazon Simple Notification Service (Amazon SNS) topic as the target
+Set an Amazon Simple Notification Service (Amazon SNS) topic as the target.
 - [ ] Create an Amazon EventBridge event rule that captures EC2 instance state changes.
 Set as the target an AWS Lambda function that publishes a notification to an Amazon Simple Notification Service (Amazon SNS) topic.
 - [ ] Create an AWS Config custom rule that evaluates instance state changes with automatic remediation.
 Use the rule to invoke an AWS Lambda function that publishes a notification to an Amazon Simple Notification Service (Amazon SNS) topic.